Finding a Place to Build Your Computer

 Finally, try to find a place and a time of day when you will be able to work without being interrupted or distracted, and when your work will not annoy others.

-Probably the most important advice I can give to a first-time, hobbyist computer builder is: Don't rush yourself.
+Probably the most important advice I can give to a first-time, hobbyist computer builder is to not rush yourself.
 Take your time, double-check everything you do, and have fun.
-Typically, it takes first-time computer builders who have never built their own computers before between four and six hours to actually assemble their first machine, not including time spent installing the operating system.
-That's normal for a first-timer, so don't think you're dumb.
+Typically, it takes first-time computer builders who have never built a computer before between four and six hours to actually assemble their first machine, not including time spent installing the operating system.
+That's normal for a first-timer.
 Every new skill takes time to learn.
 You'll get better and faster as time goes on.

-Those of us who have been doing this for a while take a lot less time.
-I started building electronics projects back in the 1960's (yeah, I'm old), and it usually takes me about 45 minutes to an hour to build a PC, once I have all the parts in front of me.
-But I'm usually doing it for money and I'm in a hurry to get paid.
-So unless that's your situation, too, why rush?
-Take your time and enjoy the project.
+Those of us who have been doing this for a while take a lot less time to assemble a computer.
+I started building electronics projects back in the 1960's (yeah, I'm old), so it usually takes me only about 45 minutes to an hour to build a PC nowadays.
+But I did it for money.
+Unless that's your situation, too, why rush?
+Take your time and enjoy your project.
 You will always remember the first computer you built, so make it a fun experience.

 While you're pondering which room to convert into your workshop, let's start planning and designing your homebuilt computer.